FIWARE/tutorials.NGSI-v2/docs/securing-access.md

 resources.

 As a reminder, **Keyrock** permissions are based on `resource` (e.g. URL) and `action` (which can be mapped to an HTTP verb).
-We can retrieve extended user details including access permisions by adding additional parameters to a `/user` GET request
+We can retrieve extended user details including access permissions by adding additional parameters to a `/user` GET request.

 #### 7 Request